- President Trump has repeatedly claimed that the post office is losing money on its deal with Amazon.

 But if true, that figure would hold for all companies across the board, not just Amazon.
 Which is probably where Trump is coming up with the claim that the post office "will lose $1.50 on average for each package it delivers for Amazon."

 However, the $1.46 figure has been debated.
-Just after Trump's latest tweet-storm about Amazon, the Citigroup analyst who wrote the original report clarified that Amazon's business could be profitable for the USPS.
+On Tuesday, the Citigroup analyst who wrote the original report clarified that Amazon's business could be profitable for the USPS.

 The Postal Service does receive reimbursements for some things mandated by Congress, like free mail for the blind and overseas voting.
 And it borrows money from the government to pay for its employee health benefits.
 But most analysts seem to agree that the post office isn't losing a fortune to Amazon.